ryankarlos/AWS-VPC/aws_vpc/batch/README.md

 [AWS Batch]( https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) simplifies running batch jobs across multiple Availability Zones within a Region.
 It comprises the following components:

-* Job Definition: Specifies container properties, environment variables,memory and CPU requirements etc. for jobs to run.
-You can also specify IAM roles for access to other resources.
+* **Job Definition**: Specifies container properties, environment variables,memory and CPU requirements etc. for jobs to run.
+You can also specify IAM roles for access to other resources [1]

-* Job Queue:The Batch Job is submitted to a particular job queue, where the job resides until it's scheduled onto a compute environment.
+* **Job Queue**:The Batch Job is submitted to a particular job queue, where the job resides until it's scheduled onto a compute environment.
 Each job queue can support either multiple Fargate (spot or on demand) or multiple EC2 types  (spot or on demand).
-The compute environments are used in ascending order depending on the speciifed ordering (1(first) -> 2(next) -> 3(next)).
-For example, if two compute environments are associated with a job queue, the compute environment with a lower order integer value is tried for job placement first.
+The compute environments are used in ascending order depending on the speciifed ordering (1(first) -> 2(next) -> 3(next)).For example, if two compute environments are associated with a job queue, the compute environment with a lower order integer value is tried for job placement first [1].
 Also, if 1st CE has instance with 2vCPU and other CE has instance with 4vCPU.
 If job needs 2vCPU it will start 1st CE until Max VCPU is reached, and then it will start the 2nd CE.
 On other hand, if job needs more than 2vCPU let’s say 3 or 4 vCPU then it will start the 2nd CE.

-* Compute environments within a new or existing VPC.
+* **Compute environments** within a new or existing VPC.
 AWS Batch efficiently launches, manages, and terminates compute types (serverless Fargate or managed EC2)  as needed.
-You can also manage your own compute environments.
+You can also manage your own compute environments [1].

 In the example below, we will trigger a batch job to uplaod data from S3 into RDS and Redshift databases.
 Once the [cloud formation template instructions](https://github.com/ryankarlos/AWS-VPC#create-aws-resource-using-cloudformation)  have been followed, you should have the batch job definition, queue and compute resources required for this task.
 The job definiton should also have the cmd parameters i.e.